 QNEC's proposed BSN program is strategically positioned to meet the growing demand for nursing education in the Bay Area, with robust planning and partnerships to ensure sustainability and impact.
 The program's comprehensive curriculum, strong faculty support, and established clinical partnerships provide a solid foundation for educating future nurses and addressing healthcare needs in the community.

-BOARD OF REGISTERED NURSING Education/Licensing Committee Agenda Item Summary related to accept a feasibility study for new prelicensure nursing programs (16 CCR § 1421)
+BOARD OF REGISTERED NURSING Education/Licensing Committee Agenda Item Summary for new prelicensure nursing programs (16 CCR § 1421) Saint Mary's College Baccalaureate Degree Nursing

-ACTION REQUESTED: Discussion and possible action regarding ELC recommendations
+ACTION REQUESTED: Discussion and possible action regarding a feasibility study